Dan-Brown-sec/ITC571---Assessment-3/README.md

 - Cross‑model transferability (Neural Network → Random Forest)
 - Family‑level risk ranking and robustness analysis

-The project is designed for **Master’s‑level and PhD‑ready research**, with strict attention to
+The project is designed for **Master’s‑level research**, with strict attention to
 **experimental control**, **numerical stability**, and **reproducibility**.

 > **AI Usage Declaration**